jkenlooper/chillbox/docs/features.md

   - [Flask] (Python 3)
   - [Chill] with dynamic or static deployment (Python 3)
 - Website services run on [Alpine Linux] and don't use [systemd]
-  - [s6] is used instead of [systemd] to align with the goal of using less software.
+  - [OpenRC] and [s6] is used instead of [systemd] to align with the goal of using less software.
 Also see [A word about systemd](https://skarnet.org/software/systemd.html) from the author of [s6].
 - Shell scripts are [POSIX] compliant and mostly have unit tests with [Bats-core] (Bash Automated Testing System)
 - A JSON Schema has been defined for the site.json files a website uses for configuration.
 - No remote build pipeline, all builds happen on the local host machine
 - [Terraform] has been isolated inside containers on the local host machine and the state files are encrypted on data volumes
 - Deployment to [DigitalOcean] cloud hosting provider
+- The user-data script added to the deployed server is encrypted.
+Currently this requires manually decrypting this user-data script on the server and then executing the user-data script.
+This process will eventually be automated with Ansible.
+Use the generated password that was created in the isolated terraform container to decrypt it.

 ## Planned Features

 Upcoming list of features that will be implemented.

+- Ansible will be isolated to a container much like Terraform.
+It will be used to initialize the chillbox server when first deploying.
+The Alpine Linux image used for [DigitalOcean] does not include [cloud-init] and I see no reason to have it.
 - All secrets are stored in a tmpfs file system when not encrypted
   - Restarting of the server will require user interaction (via Ansible) to decrypt secrets
 - Trigger running the update script via secured webhook in chillbox server